-Apply what you've learned in the classroom as you help your community tackle real-life issues.
+Apply what you've learned in the classroom as you help your community tackle real-life issues through experiential learning.

 What is Service-Learning?